MAAP-Project/maap-eclipseche-ops/cluster-setup-commands.md

 ## Instructions for installing and configuring the MAAP Eclipse Che cluster

+### Prerequisites
-This script has been tested using Ubuntu 18.04.
-Required fields are denoted within brackets *<>*
+- This script has been tested using Ubuntu 18.04
+- Full AWS account access required for the machine on which this script is run,

+Fill in the required fields denoted with brackets *<>*

 ### Step 1: Install required libraries